eljamez/Vanilla-JS-Library-Boilerplate/README.md

 A simple boilerplate for building a JavaScript library.
 It uses ES6 modules and only exposes the necessary functions from within.
 This is meant as a starting point.
 Includes a basic counter in the library.

+## Getting Started

+### 1. Clone or Download the repository

+Keep in mind, if you clone the repository you will want to update the folder name and remote after generating the library.

+### 2. Generate

+run `yarn generate` to run the CLI tool.
+This will first install any dependencies and then run you through a list of options.

+### 3. Follow the Prompts

+### 4. Rename your folder,

+1. Clone or Download the repository
+2. Run `yarn generate` (assuming you have yarn installed)
+3. Follow the prompts
+4.

 ## Quick Start

 1. Clone or Download the repository